IHE/RAD.IRA/input/pagecontent/volume-1.md

 - The Worklist Client has a set of studies waiting for reporting
 - Radiologist uses the worklist to select studies to report
 - Before reporting starts, the Worklist Client starts the reporting session and launches the Image Display and Report Creator to join the session
-- When Radiologist opens a study in Worklist Client,
+- When the radiologist opens a study in the Worklist Client,
   - Image Display automatically synchronizes and views the corresponding study images and patient metadata
   - Report Creator automatically synchronizes and opens a new report for the corresponding study
-- While viewing the study in Image Display, Radiologist clicks the advanced processing button in Image Display to execute the integrated Evidence Creator
+- While viewing the study in Image Display, the radiologist clicks the advanced processing button in Image Display to execute the integrated Evidence Creator
-- After launched, Evidence Creator automatically synchronizes and processes the study
+- When launched, Evidence Creator automatically synchronizes and processes the study
 - After finished processing, Evidence Creator shares the outputs back with other applications in the reporting session
 - Image Display automatically shows the outputs from Evidence Creator
-- Radiologist accepts the results in Image Display, which in turn shares the Radiologist decisions as observation with other applications in the reporting session
+- Radiologist accepts the results in Image Display, which in turn shares the the radiologist's decisions as observation with other applications in the reporting session
-- Report Creator automatically updates the report with the Radiologist decisions according to the observation
+- Report Creator automatically updates the report with the radiologist decisions according to the observation
 - Radiologist completes and signs off the report and moves on to the next study in the worklist
-- Eventually, Radiologist finishes all studies in the reporting worklist and closes the applications
+- Eventually, the radiologist finishes all studies in the reporting worklist and closes the applications

 Note that at Step 7, since all the necessary applications have already been started, there is no need to relaunch the applications and re-establish their subscriptions.
 However, it may be desirable for some specialty applications that are not in common use to be terminated and restarted if their capabilities are later required.